Have no energy (or patience!) during your pregnancy with a toddler? Learn how to handle your child’s needs, even if you’re pregnant.

 We can put so much pressure on ourselves to always be on our A-game, then feel guilty when we fall slightly short of that goal.

-You’re not failing your toddler because you don’t have the energy or patience to handle her at the moment.
-Accept the season you’re in, rather than piling even more blame on your shoulders.
+You’re not failing because you don’t have the energy or patience to handle your toddler at the moment.
+Accept the season you’re in rather than piling even more blame on your shoulders.
 She doesn’t love you any less because you’d rather read a book than play soccer at the park.

 But most of all, don’t be too hard on yourself.
 It may not seem like it, but this pregnancy is temporary and one you can get through soon enough.